TheHomeSchoolMom's local resource listings are sponsored by Time4Learning, where you can find resources, support groups, test prep info, and more.

 Field trips are a great way to reboot a bad homeschooling week, get out of the house when everyone has cabin fever, and learn about your local area.
 Before heading out, check out Jeanne's tips for improving homeschool field trips.

-Our listing of New Jersey jobs and volunteer opportunities for homeschoolers is ordered alphabetically by city.
-If you would like to submit a New Jersey co-op or academic resource, you may do so using the red button above.
+Our listing of New Jersey field trips for homeschoolers is ordered alphabetically by city.
+If you would like to submit a New Jersey field trip destination, you may do so using the red button above.

 Quicklinks for Homeschooling in New Jersey